seek-oss/capsize/.changeset/kind-impalas-fail.md

 '@capsizecss/unpack': minor
 ---

-Expose `xWidthAvg`, the average width of lowercase characters.
+Calculate and expose `xWidthAvg`, the average width of lowercase characters.